-r) New standards and interpretations not yet adopted
+r) New standards and interpretations

 Certain new standards, interpretations, amendments and improvements to existing standards were issued by the International Accounting Standards Board.
-The following has not yet been adopted by the Company:
+The following was adopted by the Company on January 1, 2022:

 • IAS 16, Property, Plant and Equipment ("IAS 16"): Amendments to IAS 16 prohibit a company from deducting from the cost of property, plant and equipment amounts received from selling items produced while the company is preparing the asset for its intended use.
 Instead, a company will recognize such sales proceeds and related costs in profit or loss.
-The amendments to IAS 16 are effective for annual reporting periods beginning on or after January 1, 2022, with early adoption permitted.
-The amendment is not currently applicable to the Company; however, it may be applicable in the future should the Company receive proceeds from selling items produced prior to an asset being ready for its intended use.
+The amendments to IAS 16 are effective for annual reporting periods beginning on or after January 1, 2022.
+The amendment had no impact on adoption to the Company during the year ended December 31, 2022.